GehriJan/coursework-pyres/papers/coursework/content/05_implementation.typ

 With this set-based approach, the data structures have different layers:

 The most basic data structures are the classes `Node` and `Edge`.
 Each node contains a clause, a literal of that clause and a direction, namely `"in"` or `"out"`.
-Clauses and literals are implemented with the already available corresponding classes; the direction is implemented as simple string.
+Clauses and literals are implemented with the already available corresponding classes; the direction is implemented as a simple string.
 Each edge contains two nodes.
 For both classes, a string representation for printing and debugging has been implemented.

 Nodes and edges are organized in different sets (hence _set-based_).
 For algorithmic simplicity, nodes are seperated into two sets, one containing all with direction `"in"`, the other containing all with direction `"out"`.
-Edges are aggregated in one set.
+Edges are aggregated in a single set.

 === Graph construction algorithm